kaelynj/sanctuary-amongst-the-stars/docs/world-information/locations/outer-system/uranus.md

 # Uranus
 ---

 Beyond Saturn's orbit, the Solar System turns into a sparsely populated wilderness with just a handful of large settlements and countless smaller ones.
 Uranus orbits at 10 AU beyond Saturn, and Neptune at 10 AU beyond that.
 The distances between stations and delta-v required to reach them is enormous, growing larger by measures the farther you travel.
 Life in the rimward system is both fragile and self-sufficient.
-It's a hodgepodge of brinkers, anarchists, romantics, scientists, and entrepeneurs -- sometimes all combined.
+It's a hodgepodge of brinkers, anarchists, romantics, scientists, and entrepreneurs -- sometimes all combined.

 # The Ice Giants
 Uranus and Neptune are ice giants, comprised of water ice, methane, and ammonia with rocky cores.
 The resources mined by *skimmers* on both worlds are vital to life beyond Saturn, from the water that keeps settlements alive to the volatiles used to fuel the freighters that plumb the outer trade routes.